 Visible Music College will distribute $463,163 directly to students.
 The payments will be sent to students via check to their address on record.

 Up to $250 will be allocated for travel expenses for graduating students traveling back to the Memphis campus for graduation in Aug 2020.

 Up to $250 will be allocated for senior students who incurred additional expenses for their senior concerts & projects not having had access to the building resources and equipment.

-Remaining Funds will be allocated on a hardship basis for which students will apply or given to Pell recipients.
+The remaining funds will be allocated on a hardship basis for which students will apply or be given to Pell recipients.
 There will be another open application period for students to request these hardship funds.
 This will continue until all funds ($463,163) have been distributed within twelve months of them being received by the college

-Visible Music College is committed to expending the remainder of the funds received under this act to enhance student support services to promote academic success, physical, and mental health initiatives.
+Visible Music College is committed to expanding the remainder of the funds received under this act to enhance student support services to promote academic success, physical, and mental health initiatives.